Find Batch-biased SVGs

 Identify Biased Genes Using biasDetect()

-filter out biased genes across different batch effects.
-Using threshold
+filter out batch-biased SVGs across different batch effects.
+Using

-that exceed a specified number of standard deviation (nSD) threshold in
+specified number of standard deviation (nSD) threshold in either

-either relative deviance change, rank difference, or both.
+relative change in deviance, rank difference, or both.

 The function outputs visualizations comparing deviance and rank values with and without batch effects.
 Genes with high deviations, highlighted in color, are identified as potentially biased and can be excluded based on the selected nSD thresholds.

-The function offers flexibility in customizing the plot aesthetics, allowing users to adjust the data point size (plot_point_size), shape (plot_point_shape), annotated text size (plot_text_size), and data point color palette (plot_palette).
+The function offers flexibility in customizing plot aesthetics, allowing users to adjust the point size (plot_point_size), shape (plot_point_shape), annotated text size (plot_text_size), and color palette (plot_palette).
 Default values are provided for these parameters if not specified.
-Users should refer to ggplot2 aesthetic guidelines to ensure appropriate values are assigned for each parameter.
+Users should refer to the ggplot2 aesthetic guidelines to ensure appropriate values are assigned for each parameter.

-the example.
-The user should adjust the value based on their dataset
+for the example.
+Users should adjust these values based on their

 Usage of Different Threshold Options